kshannon-ucsd/dsc40a/pages/syllabus.md

 - [Gradescope](https://www.gradescope.com): Platform for submitting assignments and viewing grades.
 You should be automatically added to Gradescope.
 - [Google Colab](https://colab.research.google.com/): Google's shareable live Jupyter notebook web application for any coding demos or projects.

 **Note that we WILL NOT be using Canvas at all.
-I only have Canvas as a way to auto-enroll you in Gradescope and to submit your grades to UCSD.**
+I only have Canvas as a way to auto-enroll you in Gradescope and to submit your grades to UCSD's lovely egrades system.**

 ---

 ## Course Structure 🍎

-This course will include pre-recorded lectures, live demos, live worked problems, group work sessions in discussion sections, plenty of office hours, and weekly homework assignments.
+This course will include pre-recorded lectures, live demos, live worked problems, group work *(discussion)* sessions sections, plenty of office hours, and weekly homework assignments.
+Oh Joy!

 ### Lecture